 Jadeite jade, also known as “Burmese Jade” is unique to Myanmar because the country has the largest known deposit in the world.
 Additionally, Myanmar is a devout Buddhist country and Burmese Jade has meditative qualities which induce calmness and contemplation.
 Also, the composition of the mineral is similar to diamonds which gives it gem like quality.
-Indeed, Burmese Jade is also very popular in East Asia – especially China.
+Indeed, a jadeite jade Buddha pendant is a very precious item in East Asia – especially China.

 Additional Features of Uppatasanti Pagoda